-Bastyr University Satisfactory Academic Progress 2011-2012
+Bastyr University Satisfactory Academic Progress 2021-2022

 Federal student aid regulations mandate that students who wish to be considered for financial aid must be in good academic standing and making satisfactory progress in a degree or certificate program.
-This requirement applies to your entire period of enrollment at Bastyr University, even though you may not have received financial aid for some periods of enrollment.
+This requirement applies to your entire period of enrollment at Bastyr University, even though you may not have received financial aid for some periods of enrollment, or may have changed majors.
 Satisfactory academic progress is currently reviewed at the end of each spring quarter; it is also the student's responsibility to monitor their own progress.
 When the SAP review is done, grades on the student's transcript will be used as of the date SAP is checked.
-Grade changes that happen after the SAP review will not be checked again until the next SAP review, or in the event of an appeal.
+Grade changes that happen after the SAP review will not be checked again until the next SAP review, or at the time of an appeal.